 Generally, the individual undergoing detox can expect to begin feeling withdrawal symptoms within the first 12-24 hours of detox.
 Mild symptoms begin at this time and begin to peak.
 Then, within 72 hours of the last use, these symptoms should have peaked and begun to dissipate.
 Within 1 week of the last use, the majority of the withdrawal symptoms should have passed and the person can begin to feel normal again.

 Treatment for fentanyl addiction can make a world of difference for the individual seeking recovery.
 After the individual goes through the detox process and removes the substance from the body, they can fully engage in treatment.
 Cognitive-behavioral therapy (CBT )and dialectical behavior therapy (DBT) are proven methods that help in maintaining long-term recovery.
 When an individual learns positive and productive coping skills through treatment, they have a better chance to live a healthy and happy life.
-In addition, this helps to prevent fentanyl overdose by promoting recovery.
+In addition, this helps to prevent fentanyl relapse and overdose by promoting recovery.

 Family and loved ones of someone who is struggling often consider interventions.
 These can be highly successful if done properly.
 Having a certified and professional interventionist at their disposal increases the odds of success.
 The interventionist helps guide loved ones in productive ways of approaching and addressing the problem with their loved ones.